AI4EPS/homepage/docs/contact.md

 ## Ph.D. program

-The application deadline of the Ph.D. program of EPS for the 2024-2025 academic year is December 4, 2023.
+The application deadline of the Ph.D. program of EPS for the 2027-2028 academic year is December 1, 2026 (8:59pm PST).

 GRE scores are optional.
 International applicants from countries where English is not the official language are required to take the Test of English as a Foreign Language (TOEFL).